Swirrl/table2qb/README.md

 ### Definition of code-lists

+_needs updated_

 - Codelists: given a tidy-data input of one code per row, this pipeline creates a `codelist.csv` file and a `codelist.json` for creating `skos:Concepts` in an `skos:ConceptScheme`.
 Note that these codelists describe the universal set of codes that may be the object of a component (making it a `qb:CodedProperty`) not the (sub)set that have been used within a cube.

 ## Configuration

-The table2qb pipeline is configured with a dataset describing the columns it can expect to find in the input csv files.
-We'll currently provide this as a [columns.csv](./resources/columns.csv) file although we may later store/ retreive this from the database.
+The table2qb pipeline is configured with a CSV file describing the columns it can expect to find in the input CSV files.
+The location of this file is specified with the `--column-config` parameter.

-The dataset should have the following columns:
+The CSV file should have the following columns:

+_check this is still correct_

 - `title` - a human readable title (like csvw:title) that will be provided in the (first) header row of the input
 - `name` - a machine-readable identifier (like csvw:name) used in uri templates